subsquid/docs/docs/archives/archives-explorer-api.md

 `substrate-explorer` provides a GraphQL API for historical blocks, events, calls and extrinsics.
 Subsquid maintains explorers for most parachains.
 To get an explorer endpoint, go to [Aquarium Archives](https://app.subsquid.io/aquarium/archives), click on the network of choice and locate the `Explorer URL` link.

 The API is derived from the [OpenReader](https://github.com/subsquid/squid/tree/master/openreader) schema below and allows filtering, pagination and nested queries for most fields.
+Not that not fields are indexed and thus some queires may appear to be slow.

 ## Block